Weakened inspirals -- I: High mass ratio common envelope interactions in RGB stars: Conclusions and Summary

 \paragraph{Acknowledgments} This work was supported by resources awarded under Astronomy Australia Ltd's ASTAC merit allocation scheme on the OzSTAR national facility at Swinburne University of Technology.
 The OzSTAR program receives funding in part from the Astronomy National Collaborative Research Infrastructure Strategy (NCRIS) allocation provided by the Australian Government, and from the Victorian Higher Education State Investment Fund (VHESIF) provided by the Victorian Government.
-JN acknowledges funding support from Macquarie University through the Macquarie University Research Excellence Scholarship (MQRES), an Australian Government Research Training Program Scholarship.
+This research was supported by the Commonwealth through an Australian Government Research Training Program Scholarship [DOI: https://doi.org/10.82133/C42F-K220].
+LS is research director at the F.R.S-FNRS.
+We acknowledge discussions with Mike Lau, Taissa Danilovich, Kayla Martin, Ana Juarez, Stephen Neilson, Chunliang Mu, and Ali Pourmand.

 {A\arabic{figure}}